NWIC College Policies

 Policies and Procedures

-Our Student Handbook is intended to guide you in your journey through Northwest Indian College.
+The following policies and procedures are intended to guide you in your journey through Northwest Indian College.
 Please take some time to read through the policies listed in below and then refer back to it as a reference for the future.
-You can also download the Student Handbook PDF.

 -